CLAM-community/CLAM-community.github.io/docs/code-of-conduct.md

 * You are a part of the {{COMMUNITY_NAME}} community.
 Everyone in this community has a shared responsibility for making {{COMMUNITY_NAME}} a safe and comfortable space.
 The {{COMMUNITY_NAME}} Team and Executive Council members are active in the community, but given our communities size and the number of online spaces that we manage, it is easy to miss an incident that violates of code of conduct.
 We thus need your help to enforce the code of conduct.

-* The consequences to our community, of not reporting bad behavior outweigh the consequences for one person of reporting it.
-We sometimes hear “I don’t want X person to face consequences because I told someone about their bad behavior.”
+* The consequences to our community, of not reporting bad behaviour outweigh the consequences for one person of reporting it.
+We sometimes hear “I don’t want X person to face consequences because I told someone about their bad behaviour.”
 You were likely not the only one impacted by this even.
-Consider the potential impact on others if this behavior continues!
+Consider the potential impact on others if this behaviour continues!
 We thank you in advance for reporting it to us.

 * {{COMMUNITY_NAME}} is an open, participatory, community-driven community.
 Our community depends upon shared trust between community members.
 Reporting code of conduct violations helps us identify when this trust is broken.
-Your report helps us prevent the behavior from happening again.
+Your report helps us prevent the behaviour from happening again.

 ## Code of conduct related notes